patterns-app/patterns-devkit/README.md

 Developing new Dags components is straightforward and can be done as part of a Dags `module` or as a standalone component.

+## Type system

+Data blocks have three associated schemas:
+ - inferred schema - the structure and datatypes automatically inferred from the actual data . inference is hard and prone to error and discrepancies
+ - nominal schema - the schema that was declared (or resolved for generics) in the pipe graph
+ - realized schema - the schema that was ultimately used to physically store the data on a specific storage (the schema used to create a database table, for instance)

+The realized schema is determined by the following factors:
+ - The setting of CAST_TO_SCHEMA to one of "hard", "soft", or "none"
+ - The discrepancies, if any, between the inferred schema and the nominal schema

+The following table gives the logic for possible behavior of realized schema: